Housing Bubbles with Phase Transitions: Model

 Assumption \ref{asmp:U}\ref{item:U_c} implies that agents (apart from the initial old) care about consumption $(c^y,c^o)$ only through the homothetic composite consumption $c(c^y,c^o)$, which (together with Assumption \ref{asmp:G}) allows us to study asymptotically balanced growth paths.
-Assumption \ref{asmp:U}\ref{item:U_u} implies that agents have constant elasticity of substitution $1/\gamma>0$ between consumption and housing service.\footnote{To see this, consider an agent who maximizes utility $u(c)+v(h)$ subject to the budget constraint $c+rh\le w$, where $r>0$ is the rent (in units of consumption).
-Letting $\lambda$ be the Lagrange multiplier, the first-order conditions are $c^{-\gamma}=\lambda$ and $v'(h)=\lambda r$.
-But in equilibrium we have $h=1$, so $r=v'(1)c^\gamma$.
-Log-differentiating both sides, we obtain $-\frac{\partial \log(h/c)}{\partial \log r}=\frac{\partial \log c}{\partial \log r}=\frac{1}{\gamma}$, so the elasticity of substitution between consumption and housing is $1/\gamma$.}
+Assumption \ref{asmp:U}\ref{item:U_u} implies that agents have constant elasticity of substitution $1/\gamma>0$ between consumption and housing service.\footnote{The functional form \eqref{eq:utility} implies that we first aggregate young and old consumption, and then housing service.
+Our main results are not affected if we change the utility function to $U(y,z,h)=c(u^{-1}(u(y)+mu(h)),z)$ so that we first aggregate young consumption and housing service, and then old consumption.}

 Throughout the main text, we focus on the case $\gamma<1$ (so the elasticity of substitution between consumption and housing $1/\gamma$ exceeds 1) and defer the analysis of the case $\gamma\ge 1$ to Appendix \ref{sec:gamma>=1}.
 There are three reasons for doing so.
 First, $\gamma<1$ is the empirically relevant case (Footnote \ref{fn:elasticity}).
 Second, $\gamma=1$ is a knife-edge case.
 Third, as we show in Proposition \ref{prop:gamma>1}, the equilibrium with $\gamma>1$ is pathological and counterfactual: the young asymptotically spend all income on housing (purchase and rent); the price-rent ratio converges to zero; and the gross risk-free rate diverges to infinity.
 Hence the case $\gamma>1$ is economically irrelevant.